Politics In Therapy

 Our society is highly polarized by political and cultural issues.
 Understandably, someone undergoing therapy might want to know what positions their therapist holds, or may feel concerned about what response they will get if they discuss their own views in therapy.
 How a therapist handles these issues may affect a client’s trust or sense of safety in therapy.
 Likewise, the way a therapist deals with political discussion can be useful or not for the therapy process.

-No matter how legitimate our views may be, if we are willing to be curious about feelings of righteousness or fear, and the psychological dynamics underlying our strongly held positions, we may gain new insight into ourselves and gain more objectivity about the situation.
-Even when external circumstances are very challenging, we have an opportunity to recognize how they are affecting us, so that we can face the situation with clarity and self-awareness.
+Therapists may do a disservice to our clients if we engage in political debate, or simply reinforce our client’s existing positions, while avoiding the deeper issues involved.
+No matter how legitimate someone’s views may be, if they are willing to look into their righteousness or fear, and the psychological dynamics involved in their positions, they may gain new insight into themselves, and more objective understanding of events.
+Even when societal circumstances are very challenging, we have an opportunity to recognize how they are affecting us, so that we can face the situation with maximal clarity and self-awareness.

 Because of our polarized political climate, I’ve tried to provide a sense of how I work with these issues when they come up in therapy, and explain the introspective, non-judgmental approach that I think it is helpful for therapists to take.
-When my clients choose to discuss their views, I am respectful and empathize with their concerns, while also being curious about their deeper meaning.
+When my clients choose to discuss their views, I am respectful and can empathize with their concerns, while also being curious about their deeper meaning.